TorikuIislam/Ludu_Lottary/README.md

 # Ludu_Lottary
 It's a dice game.
 Two Players can lottery between them.
+You have to refresh first.